Test in production without watermarks.

 Private Sub Save_Click(ByVal sender As Object, ByVal e As EventArgs)

-' Code for Select the folder to save the file.
+' Open a dialog to select the folder to save the file

 Dim saveFileDialog1 As New SaveFileDialog()